silhavyj/KIV-VSS-Covid19-Simulation/README.md

 ## Requirements

 In order to successfully build the application, you need to have `CMake` installed on your machine.
-Furthermore, if you are using Windows, you need to have installed `mingw32-make`.
+Furthermore, if you are using Windows, you need to have `mingw32-make` installed as well.

 ### Build